BeanieODM/beanie/docs/tutorial/defining-a-document.md

 ```
 > **Note:** Default conversions are defined in `beanie.odm.utils.bson.ENCODERS_BY_TYPE`.

-However, if you wanted the `ip` field to be represented as Integer in the database you need to override default encoders like this:
+However, if you want the `ip` field to be represented as Integer in the database,
+you need to override the default encoders like this:

 ```python
 from ipaddress import IPv4Address